 Studies show that marinating meat, poultry and fish for 10 minutes can reduce the formation of hydrocarbons.
 However, many marinades contain high amounts of sugar, which can burn your food when grilled over high heat.

 There are many healthy ways to season and flavor meat without resorting to high-sugar sauces.
-In addition to making your own healthy marinades, you can also use a low-calorie option such as Worcestershire sauce, chili sauce, tomato paste and soy sauce.
+In addition to making your own healthy marinades (think olive oil mixed with herbs and spices), you can also use low-sodium Worcestershire sauce, chili sauce, tomato paste and soy sauce.

-Ursula Ridens, a Sharp-affiliated registered dietitian, also suggests using fresh or dried herbs and spices — like rosemary, oregano, paprika, chili powder, curry or garlic — because they’re great sources of antioxidants and have anti-inflammatory effects in the body.
+Ursula Ridens, a Sharp-affiliated registered dietitian, suggests using, oregano, paprika, chili powder, curry or garlic — because they’re great sources of antioxidants and have anti-inflammatory effects in the body.
 Squeeze on some lemon or orange to add flavor and a kick of vitamin C. Be mindful of using salt for flavor as the sodium can contribute to high blood pressure and heart disease.

 3. Heat it up!